With Gavilon gone, Asia grain traders face tougher climb

 In the United States, the Japanese trading house had formerly focused on shipping wheat out of a Portland, Oregon, export elevator owned by subsidiary Columbia Grain.

-Marubeni and Gavilon exported a combined 9.4 million metric tons (10.362 million tons) of corn, soybeans and wheat in 2011, of which only about 1.2 million metric tons was from Gavilon, according to Bill of Lading data aggregated by from PIERS.
-By comparison, ADM exported 13.2 million metric tons and Cargill exported some 15 million metric tons, according to a Reuters analysis of the data.
+Marubeni and Gavilon exported a combined 9.4 million tonnes of corn, soybeans and wheat in 2011, of which only about 1.2 million tonnes was from Gavilon, according to Bill of Lading data aggregated by from PIERS.
+By comparison, ADM exported 13.2 million tonnes and Cargill exported some 15 million tonnes, according to a Reuters analysis of the data.

 “You’ve got a company, Marubeni, that’s got excellent access into the Asian demand side, including China, and you’ve got the origination capacity of Gavilon,” said Gary Blumenthal, president and CEO of World Perspectives Inc. “You put the two together and it makes the system work more efficiently.”